shsagir/play-area-sync/docs/security.md

 ## Firewalling

-Per default all outgoing calls on all ports, except for [standard ones](https://www.fortrabbit.com/specs#firewall), are closed.
+By default all outgoing traffic on all ports, except for [standard ones](https://www.fortrabbit.com/specs#firewall), is blocked.
 You can request to whitelist a port or port range via the Dashboard in the settings of your App.

 ## Vulnerability reporting